monkeytypegame/monkeytype/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at bartnikjack@gmail.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+All complaints will be reviewed and investigated, resulting in a response that is deemed necessary and appropriate in the circumstances.
 The project team is obligated to maintain confidentiality concerning the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.